Selyse Florent

 Appearance and Character

-Selyse is married to Lord Stannis of House Baratheon of Dragonstone.
-It is a loveless marriage, and the two have little patience for each other.
+Selyse and Stannis have a loveless marriage, and the two have little patience for each other.
 They have one daughter, Shireen, a sad little girl bearing a disfigurement from greyscale.[5]
+Selyse is a haughty and cold woman, but she is protective of her daughter.[10][8]

 History

-Stannis is not fond of his wife.[10]
-They seldom sleep together and despite their hopes they have no sons, only a daughter, Shireen.[3]
+Stannis is not fond of his wife.[9]
+They sleep together only once or two a year,[5] and despite their hopes they have only a daughter, Shireen;[3] Selyse believes that Edric's existence has cursed them to have no sons.[6]
+Stannis rarely sends letters from King's Landing to his wife at Dragonstone.[5]

 Some years before the start of A Song of Ice and Fire, Lord Varys informed Robert's small council that Selyse had taken up with a red priestess, Melisandre of Asshai, in Dragonstone.[9]